HariKrishnaUNH/AI-Term-Project/README.md

 The choice of ANNs is justified by their ability to discern intricate patterns and non-linear relationships within complex datasets, making them well-suited for predicting heart failure.
 The documentation will guide users through the project structure, usage of the ANN model, and encourage customization and contributions for the advancement of predictive healthcare analytics.
 Overall, the project represents a fusion of cutting-edge technology and healthcare innovation.

 # Prerequisites
-The code requires the following Python libraries to be installed:
+The code requires the following Python libraries to be installed:<br />
 •	numpy<br />
 •	pandas<br />
 •	matplotlib<br />